bcraver/HW4/HW4.md

 3. create CDF from file with headers Length and Assembly
 `plotCDF2 CDFHead.txt GenomeCDF.png`

+### Comments on "Summarize partitions of a genome assembly"

+Excellent.
+One tiny suggestion: Next time, embed your figures directly into the markdown.
+It makes it a lot easier to see everything.
+Otherwise, perfect.

 # Genome assembly
 ##### Assemble a genome from MinION reads1.